fbpx

 Combloux in front of Mont Blanc

 Skiing!
-Yes, all enthusiasts await the snow reports as their own vacations approach, but how do you choose from among a hundred or so resorts?
-How can you be sure (or at least have as good a chance as possible) of getting snow?
+Yes, all enthusiasts wait for the snow reports as their own ski vacations approach, but how do you choose between a hundred or so resorts?
+How can they be sure (or at least have as good a chance as possible) ofsnow during their ski holiday ?
 Should you go up to resorts at 1800-2000m and risk having to drive on snow, or stay at the bottom of the valley and risk seeing snow only on the slopes, but not on the meadows or trees?
-At the same altitude, you won't have the same snow cover if you're on a north or south-facing slope, if you're exposed to storms or if you're in an inland valley, etc. Aussois and Valmorel, at more or less the same altitude, are examples of this variability of snow cover and climatic conditions that will leave you with a different impression of your alpine holiday.
+At the same altitude, you won't have the same snow cover if you're on a north or south-facing slope, if you're exposed to disturbances or if you're in an inland valley, etc. Aussois and Valmorel, more or less at the same altitude, are an example of this variability of snow cover and climatic conditions that will leave you with a different impression of your stay in the French Alps.

 Ski and Sun with AlpAddict